-Researchers' links between sleep, beta-amyloid and Alzheimer's are increasingly clear.
-Beta-amyloid deposition may lead to a vicious cycle - it disturbs sleep and impairs memory, which trigger further deposition.
-Learn what this means about lowering Alzheimer's risk and improving sleep habits.
+The link between sleep, beta-amyloid and Alzheimer’s is increasingly clear.
+Beta-amyloid deposition leads to a vicious cycle – it disturbs sleep and impairs memory, which trigger further deposition.
+Learn what it means for lowering Alzheimer’s risk and improving sleep habits.

 “Our findings reveal a new pathway through which Alzheimer’s disease may cause memory decline later in life,” said UC Berkeley neuroscience professor Matthew Walker, senior author of the study to be published in the journalNature Neuroscience.